Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 - Map CRM structure, objects, and dependencies.

-- Audit existing data to identify duplication and inconsistency patterns (for system design, not manual cleanup).
+- Audit data patterns to identify duplication and inconsistency drivers.

-- Design duplicate detection and merge decision system.
+- Design duplicate detection and merge decision logic.

 - Integrate with automation integration services.

-- Deploy with logging, SLA monitoring, and governance.
+- Deploy with SLA tracking and governance controls.

 See the CRM automation guide and all guides.